Close Menu

 Even if you haven’t experienced identity theft, freezing your credit can provide peace of mind.
 Jim Droske, president of Illinois Credit Services, calls it “a small inconvenience that offers high levels of protection,” according to CNBC.
 The minor hassle of managing freezes is often outweighed by the security benefits they offer.

 In an age where data breaches are becoming increasingly common, taking proactive steps to safeguard your financial identity is more important than ever.
-By freezing your credit, you are not only protecting yourself but also sending a message to financial institutions that you prioritize security and are aware of the risks associated with identity theft.
+By freezing your credit, you are not only protecting yourself but also signaling to financial institutions that you prioritize security and are aware of the risks of identity theft.

 Key moments to freeze your credit: